UtrechtUniversity/galaxy-tools-ibridges/README.md

 # Galaxy Project tools module for downloading from, uploading to, and browsing iRODS

-__iBridges download from iRODS__ is a Galaxy tool that facilitates downloading of objects (files) from iRODS.
+__iBridges download from iRODS__ is a Galaxy tool that facilitates downloading of objects (files) and collections (folders) from iRODS.

-__iBridges upload to iRODS__ is a Galaxy tool that facilitates uploading Galaxy collections to iRODS.
+__iBridges upload to iRODS__ is a Galaxy tool that facilitates uploading Galaxy files and collections to iRODS.

 __iBridges browser for iRODS__ is an interactive Galaxy tool that allows users to browse through an iRODS instance to locate objects and collections, and select them for use in a Galaxy workflow.